beyarkay/masters-thesis/src/05_results.md

-Figure \ref{fig:05_pr_conf_mat_wrong_orientation} shows the precision-recall plot and confusion matrix for 30 classifiers that correctly predict the finger and which hand is being used, but incorrectly predicts the orientation of the hand.
+Figure \ref{fig:05_pr_conf_mat_wrong_orientation} shows the precision-recall plot and confusion matrix for 30 classifiers that correctly predict the finger and hand being used, but incorrectly predicts the orientation of the hand.
 The non-gesture class is always predicted perfectly.
 Note the characteristic diagonals, representing how any given gesture might be predicted by these classifiers as one of five gestures, corresponding to the five orientations.
 The mean $F_1$-score for these classifiers is 0.212.
+It is common for real models to mispredict the orientation of a gesture (resulting in similar diagonal patterns) but correctly predict the finger being used.

 <!-- prettier-ignore-start -->
 \begin{figure}[!ht]
     \centering
-    \includegraphics[height=5cm]{src/imgs/graphs/05_pr_conf_mat_wrong_orientation}
+    \includegraphics[width=\textwidth]{src/imgs/graphs/05_pr_conf_mat_wrong_orientation}
     \caption{Precision-recall graph and confusion matrix of a classifier that is perfect at predicting the finger being used, but always errs when predicting the orientation of the hand.}